Wurlitzer: Band organs

 As parts were not subject to import tariffs, almost all Wurlitzer band organs are copied from designs by European manufacturers.
 For example, the style 104 and style 105 were copied from a Gebrüder Bruder barrel organ.
 The style 146 was identical copied from Brüder's model 79 fairground organ, except that the side wings (portions of the façade concealing the drums) were removed.
 The style 157 was copied from a Gavioli special style of organ (only 2 or 3 of this style of organ are known to exist; the former organ at Dorney Park & Wildwater Kingdom was one, but it was destroyed in a fire).
 And, the style 165 is copied from the Gebrüder Bruder "Elite Apollo Orchester."

 As demand for organs grew from the fairground operators, Wurlitzer was approached by Eugene de Kleist, an-ex employee of Limonaire Frères and the founder of the North Tonawanda Barrel Organ Factory.
 After de Kleist developed the tonophone for the company, which won a gold medal at the 1901 Pan-American Exposition, Wurlitzer invested in his company.
 Wurlitzer bought de Kleist's interest in the business in 1909 and assumed operation of the North Tonawanda factory.
 The new company invested in new technology, resulting in the adoption of electric motors, and the music source was changed from pinned barrels to perforated paper rolls similar to a player piano roll.
-Some medium to larger organs such as the style 153, style 157 and style 165 have duplex roll frames, on which one roll plays while the other rewinds, allowing for continuous music.
-Each paper roll contained about 10 songs.
-During the Great Depression this was changed to 6 longer songs to save money on arranging.